Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap on Widgets.

-- Scroll down to find Weather and expand the section.
+- Scroll down to find Pixel Weather and expand the section.

 - Tap and hold on to your widget of preference, then drag it to your home screen.

-- When the widget shows up on your home screen, you can tap and hold onto it and release it.
-This will allow you to resize the widget.
+- When the widget shows up on your home screen, you will be able to resize it.

 The smaller widget will show much less information.
 If you expand the larger, square widget, you’ll get information like the forecast, weather by time, and weather by day.
 Additionally, tapping on the widgets will open the Weather app, where you can get full access to more details.

-How to add weather widgets on Android 11 or older
+How to add weather widgets on devices without Pixel Weather widgets

-It’s not possible to obtain the new weather widgets without Android 12 or a higher version.
+It’s not possible to obtain the official weather widgets without Android 12 or a higher version.
+Even if you have a recent Android software version, these widgets are often removed or replaced.
 However, there are many alternatives available on the Google Play Store.
-We recommend two options: Pixel Weather Widget & Themes by developer Mohamed Ibrahem, which mimics the appearance of the Material You widget.
-There’s also Weather & Widget – Weawow by developer Weawow Weather App.
+Our favorite one is Pixel Weather Widget & Themes by developer Mohamed Ibrahem.
+Let’s take a look at it.

 Pixel Weather Widget & Themes